Who are Migrant and Seasonal Farmworkers

 Migrant Farmworkers - is a seasonal farmworker who had to travel to do the farmwork so that he/she was unable to return to his/her permanent residence within the same date.

-Migrant Food Processing Worker - means a person who during the preceding 12 months has worked at least an aggregate of 25 or more days or parts of days in which some work was performed in food processing, (as classified in the 2002 North American Industry Classification System (NAICS) definitions 3116, 311421, 311941 and 311411 for food processing establishments), earned at least half of his/her earned income from processing work and was not employed in food processing year round by the same employer, provided that the food processing required travel such that the worker was unable to return to his/her permanent residence in the same day.
+Migrant Food Processing Worker - means a person who during the preceding 12 months has worked at least an aggregate of 25 or more days or parts of days in which some work was performed in food processing (as classified in the North American Industry Classification System (NAICS) 311411, 311611, 311421 for food processing establishments), earned at least half of his/her earned income from processing work and was not employed in food processing year round by the same employer, provided that the food processing required travel such that the worker was unable to return to his/her permanent residence in the same day.
 Migrant food processing workers who are full-time students but who travel in organized groups rather than with their families are excluded.

 The above definitions were taken from 20 CFR Part 500 Reg.
 651